akash-potdar7/mean/README.md

   node server

 Current Agenda:
-  Dockerize the whole app.
-[PARTLY DONE: SOLUTION PENDING] Create a webserver, lets say nginx [DONE]
+1. Dockerize the whole app.
+[PARTLY DONE: SOLUTION PENDING]
+2. Create a webserver, lets say nginx [DONE]
-  Dockerize it.
+3. Dockerize it.
 [DONE]
-  Setup docker-compose [DONE]
+4. Setup docker-compose [DONE]
-  cmd: node server -> will serve api along with db connections made.
+5.  cmd: node server -> will serve api along with db connections made.
 [DONE]
+6. Build a solution to bring the app up and running, with angular-cli hot reloading.
+If possible in max 2 containers.
 [TODO]

-  Build a solution to bring the app up and running, with angular-cli hot reloading.
-  If possible in max 2 containers.
+[NOTE]
 Contributors are welcome.
 Raise a pull request.